BIO: JAHA DUKUREH: Women's and Girl's Rights Activist and Politician

 Jaha has also taken her destiny by becoming a political leader in her country of birth and was selected to become the vice presidential candidate for People’s Democratic Organization for Socialism and Independence (PDOIS) in The Gambia's December 2021 election.

 Jaha is the founder of Safe Hands for Girls, a survivor led organization, whose grassroots programs create awareness of FGM and other forms of violence against women through education, advocacy and youth-led campaigns.
 Its work led to FGM and child marriage being banned in The Gambia in 2015.
-Jaha is currently focused on scaling an African led movement, The Big Sisters Movement, to end FGM and child marriage by 2030.
+There is now a bill before Gambia’s National Assembly to reverse the groundbreaking 2015 ban on female genital mutilation (FGM) that jeopardizes the rights of women and girls in the country.
+Jaha is now once again on the front lines of fighting for the rights and futures of girls and women in The Gambia as she works to prevent the bill from passing.
+If the National Assembly adopts the Women’s (Amendment) Bill 2024 at its June session, Gambia would become the first country to overturn a FGM ban.

 Jaha leads by example to inspire women and girls to become leaders in creating a better future for their communities and countries.
 Her leadership, courage, and informed advocacy has been pivotal in engaging religious leaders in the coalition of stakeholders dedicated to ending FGM in Africa.
 Jaha is also the co-chair of Youth The Inter Party Committee of the Gambia, which consists of all political parties and their leaders.
 Her role as co-chair is to promote unity, collaboration, peace building and joint solutions to challenges facing the nation.
+Jaha is also focused on scaling an African led movement, The Big Sisters Movement, to end FGM and child marriage by 2030.

 In February 2018, Jaha was appointed as the first Regional UN Women Ambassador for Africa.
 In this role, she supports UN Women's advocacy to end FGM and child marriage in Africa, with a focus on mobilizing youth.
 She holds a similar advising role at The World Bank.